Agency owners frequently ask me, “Should I hire a salesperson?” The answer is, “It depends.”

 If you hire a salesperson, be sure to build a performance plan with them at the beginning.
 Set goals for what they need to achieve in the first, second, and third months.
 If they aren’t making good progress in the first few months, they’re unlikely to magically improve in month six.

-And be careful during interviews—salespeople tend to be likeable, even if they’re incompetent.
+And be careful during interviews—salespeople tend to be likable, even if they’re incompetent.
 For instance, a client almost hired a pathological liar as a salesperson—and then she asked me to double-check him before the final stage.
 Here are my top 15 interview questions for hiring salespeople.

 Question: Why do you want to hire a salesperson?